hpi-schul-cloud/schulcloud-server/apps/server/src/modules/authorization/README.md

 ### Is Needed

-- We can introduce a new layer called "policy" that combine different rules (any of them has their own matching strategy) for a single domain object between authorization and rule to reduce complexity in a single rule.
+- We can introduce a new layer called "policy" that combines different rules (any of them has their own matching strategy) for a single domain object between authorization and rule to reduce complexity in a single rule.
 - We can switch to a behaviour where rules register themself at the authorization service than.